 Passenger In Car Accident Rights: What You Need To Know

-What are your legal rights if you are a passenger in a car accident and have been injured?
+What are your legal rights if you are an injured passenger in a car accident in Michigan?

 I hear this question quite a bit from people who are commuting in someone else’s car.
 This is one of those situations where no one would even think about what your legal rights are or how No-Fault insurance will apply if you are commuting in a car – that is, until it happens to you.

-It’s an important question because there is also a lot of misinformation out there and conflicting advice from claims adjusters and agents on how No-Fault insurance works and the order of priority that leaves some people thinking they don’t have any legal rights and cannot get help if they are a passenger in a car accident and injured.
+It’s an important question because there is also a lot of misinformation out there and conflicting advice from claims adjusters and agents on how No-Fault insurance works and the order of priority that leaves some people thinking they don’t have any legal rights and cannot get help if they are an injured passenger in a car accident in Michigan.

 That couldn’t be further from the truth.

-Today, I will review the legal rights of a passenger in a car accident who has been injured, including whether they are covered by auto No-Fault insurance, their rights to sue at-fault drivers for pain and suffering and what drivers need to know about them.
+Today, I will review the legal rights of an injuried passenger in a car accident in Michigan, including whether they are covered by auto No-Fault insurance, their rights to sue at-fault drivers for pain and suffering and what drivers need to know about them.
 I will also talk about child commuters and special protections to keep children safe in cars.

 Are passengers covered by car insurance?